-This procedure applies where allegations are made or suspicions are raised that approved foster carers have caused Significant Harm to a child.
-It should be read in conjunction with the Rotherham Local Safeguarding Children Board Procedures, Allegations Against Staff, Carers and Volunteers.
+SCOPE OF THIS CHAPTERThis procedure applies where allegations are made or suspicions are raised that approved foster carers have caused Significant Harm to a child.
+It should be read in conjunction with the Rotherham Safeguarding Children Board Procedures, Allegations Against Staff, Carers and Volunteers.

 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
-For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the Rotherham Local Safeguarding Children Board Procedures, Allegations Against Staff, Carers and Volunteers.
+For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under the Rotherham Safeguarding Children Board Procedures, Allegations Against Staff, Carers and Volunteers Procedure.

 Allegations or suspicions that a foster carer has caused Significant Harm to a child will be investigated thoroughly, speedily and sensitively under those procedures and will involve open and honest communication with and support to all those affected.

 It is important to note that, although there may be insufficient evidence to support a Police prosecution, this does not mean that action cannot be taken to protect a child nor that the termination of a foster carer's approval cannot be considered.

 It should also be noted that it may be necessary to consider during an investigation what action, if any, should be taken with regard to other children with whom foster carers against whom allegations are made have contact, including their own children.